info-201a-au20/airbnb-covid-analysis/README.md

     - When Airbnb started to show recover in terms of booking rate and what trigged that?

+* **How the question can be answered?**
+    - We begin with a step of sorting through the bookings, one by one, along the timeline and by country.
+We then identify properties whose bookings have been on the rise since the pandemic and consider whether each property has a geographic feature.
+I will also examine various aspects of the background to the surge in bookings, such as property amenities and price range.

 ## Data Source
-I have colleced data from Inside Airbnb, which provides publicly available Airbnb platform datasets such as occupancy rate, listing geolocation, reviews, booking calender, and etc.
+We have colleced data from Inside Airbnb, which provides publicly available Airbnb platform datasets such as occupancy rate, listing geolocation, reviews, booking calender, and etc.
 The data is updated monthly by country, allowing users to understand the current state of Airbnb based on the latest information.
 Inside Airbnb is not officially owned and operated; it is a project started by analyst Murray Cox and designer John Morris.
-The site's data collection methods use the following technologies：D3, Crossfilter, dc.js, Leaflet, Bootstrap, jQuery, Select2, Python, PostgreSQL。
+The site's data collection methods use the following technologies：D3, Crossfilter, dc.js, Leaflet, Bootstrap, jQuery, Select2, Python, PostgreSQL.

+We might use data from Booking.com and Kaggle so we can compare case by case situation.
+Full description is below.

 * **How many observations (rows) are in your data?**
 There is slightly difference between each country dataset but around 12000 rows.